 When you are making a personal injury claim you may be unsure what level of compensation you may receive.
-As explained here the Personal Injuries Board use The Book of Quantum as a general guide to the amounts that may be awarded.
-This guide was produced in 2004 and is used as a guide.
+As explained here the Personal Injuries Board use The Personal Injury Guidelines as a general guide to the amounts that may be awarded.
+This guide was produced in 2021 and is used as a guide.
 It is important to note that this is not a rigid format, the awards given in regards a personal injury will always be assessed on an individual basis.
-The Book of Quantum was published in June 2004, it has not been updated since and thus has received criticism from the High Court.

 The severity of the injury is considered, how it will affect your life now and in the future.
 Categories include: ‘substantially recovered’, ‘significant ongoing’, ‘serious and permanent conditions’.
 When awarding a personal injury claim the Injuries Board will consider the effect your injury has had on your life.

 All InjuriesBoard.ie awards have a duty to be in line with Court awards.
 Where we provide advice to decline an award, it is based on 25 years experience of assessing the value of claims to achieve a more favourable outcome for our clients.